name Sechweck comes from the family having resided in the township of Sedgewick in the parish of Heversham in Westmorland.

 Early Notables of the Sechweck family (pre 1700)

-, known as the “apostle of the Isle of Ely” and “Doomsday Sedgwick"; Obadiah Sedgwick (c.1600-1658), an English clergyman of Presbyterian views, a member of the Westminster Assembly; Thomas...
-Another 71 words (5 lines of text) are included under the topic Early Sechweck Notables in all our PDF Extended History products and printed products wherever possible.
+William Sedgwick (ca.1610-1669), was an English Puritan...
+Another 111 words (8 lines of text) are included under the topic Early Sechweck Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sechweck family to the New World and Oceana

 In an attempt to escape the chaos experienced in England

 , many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Sechwecks to arrive on North American shores: Major General Robert Sedgwick (c.

 1611-1656), who settled at Charlestown, Massachusetts, in 1635; Joe and Mary Sedgwick who settled in Virginia in 1679.

 - ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.